baihacker/pe/libraries_on_win64.md

 cd ${BUILD_ROOT}
 ```
  * makefile_libbf.
-Use the following makefile which will generate libbf.avx2.a and libbf.generic.a, please choose one and rename it to libbf.a
+This makefile will generate libbf.avx2.a and libbf.generic.a, please choose one and rename it to libbf.a
 ```cpp
 CC=$(CROSS_PREFIX)gcc
 CFLAGS=-Wall